 A permanent exhibition on the history of Charles University is located in the catacombs of the Karolinum.
 The exhibition includes some very unique exhibits, such as the copy of the Foundation Charter of Prague University issued by Charles IV in 1348.
 Visitors can also see a copy of the 14-century seal of Prague University with the portrait of Charles IV handing over the foundation charter to St Wenceslas for protection.
 This scene even became the current logo of Charles University.
 Other interesting things to see include the University’s sacral monuments, mainly the reliquary cross with the remains of St John of Nepomuk and the chalice placed in the chapel in the oriel of the Karolinum.
 Visitors can also see the original Rector’s sceptre dating back to 1883 and the death mask of Jan Palach, a student who burned himself to death in protest against the occupation of Czechoslovakia.
 The mask was made by sculptor Olbram Zoubek in 1969.

 KAROLINUM AND NEARBY HISTORICAL SIGHTS

-When visiting the Karolinum, there are plenty of other interesting sights nearby to explore, including the Old Town Square, the Jan Hus Memorial, the Astronomical Clock, Wenceslas Square, the National Theatre, Havel’s Market, the Republic Square, the Powder Tower, the Municipal House, the Hybernia Theatre, the Museum of Communism and many others.
+When visiting the Karolinum, there are plenty of other interesting sights nearby to explore, including the Estates Theatre, the Old Town Square, the Jan Hus Memorial, the Astronomical Clock, Wenceslas Square, the National Theatre, Havel’s Market, the Republic Square, the Powder Tower, the Municipal House, the Hybernia Theatre, the Museum of Communism and many others.